actions/actions-runner-controller/README.md

 - [Installing cert-manager on Kubernetes](https://cert-manager.io/docs/installation/kubernetes/)

-Subsequent to this, install the custom resource definitions and actions-runner-controller with `kubectl` or `helm`.
+After installing cert-manager, install the custom resource definitions and actions-runner-controller with `kubectl` or `helm`.
 This will create an actions-runner-system namespace in your Kubernetes and deploy the required resources.

 **Kubectl Deployment:**